syncsynchalt/illustrated-tls13/README.md

 ### Build instructions

-If you'd like a working example that reproduces exactly the same bytes documented on the site, the following should work:
+If you'd like a working example that reproduces the exact handshake documented on the site:

 ```
 git clone https://github.com/syncsynchalt/illustrated-tls13.git
 cd illustrated-tls13/